-23.8.1 Filename Conventions
+22.8.1 Filename Conventions

-The configuration file (also known as the romfile or ROM) contains the factory default settings in the screens such as password, switch setup, IP Setup, etc..
-Once you have customized the switch's settings, they can be saved back to your computer under a filename of your choosing.
+The configuration file contains the settings in the screens such as password, switch setup, IP Setup, etc. Once you have customized the switch's settings, they can be saved (as a plain text file) back to your computer under a filename of your choosing.